Micronesian navigation charts

 A Mattang Micronesian navigation chart was specifically made for training navigators.
 Such charts depict information about swell movements around a particular island.

 Micronesian masks are very rare only found in the Mortlock islands (Caroline Islands).
 Made of breadfruit wood painted white using lime and black using soot.
 The masks had narrow eye-slits and a plaited coconut fiber cord for securing it to the wearer’s head.
+Often mistaken as New Guinea masks these masks are collectible.

 These masks represented an ancestor and were part of a ceremony to prevent cyclones destroying breadfruit crops